vgurianov/srt/README.md

 You can executed experiments, for example, in command line

-cd src
+$cd src
-python experiment1.py  ,etc.
+$python experiment1.py  ,etc.

 or in IDLE.